 We’re excited to welcome our new Intervention Specialist, Scott Celestin, to Toronto Elementary!
 A Wintersville native, he’s a proud graduate of Franciscan University of Steubenville, where he studied Learning Disabilities and Behavior Disorders along with Elementary Education.
 Teaching runs in the family—his mom, sister, dad, and wife have all been educators—so it’s no surprise he’s passionate about helping students learn.
 He’s excited to start a new chapter back in the classroom, meet his students, and become part of the Toronto community.
 Scott’s teaching motto is “Do your job and do it well!”
 Welcome to Toronto Elementary, we’re so glad you’re here!

-23 days ago, Toronto City School District
+6 months ago, Toronto City School District

 Intervention Specialist Scott Celestin